-For more information about the Northern Utah WebSDR - which has coverage on all amateur bands from 2200 through 2 meters - go to The Northern Utah WebSDR web page.
+For more information about the Northern Utah WebSDR - which has coverage on all amateur bands from 2200 through 2 meters - go to The Northern Utah WebSDR landing page.

-information about the WebSDR project, including a list of WebSDRs worldwide, can be found at http://www.websdr.org
+information about the WebSDR project, including a list of WebSDRs worldwide, may be found at http://www.websdr.org

 The Northern Utah WebSDR Landing Page